Antidetect Browsers vs Real Phones for Instagram in 2026

 The Core Debate: Browser Profiles or Physical Devices?

 Two camps have emerged.
-Camp A swears by antidetect browsers—tools like Incogniton, Multilogin, and AdsPower that create isolated browser environments with spoofed fingerprints.
-Camp B runs physical Android phones, each with its own device fingerprint, SIM card, and carrier IP.
+Camp A uses antidetect browsers—tools like Incogniton, Multilogin, and AdsPower that create isolated browser environments with configured fingerprints.
+Camp B runs physical Android phones and configures WiFi, mobile data, VPN, or proxy egress separately for those devices.

 Both work.
 Both have trade-offs.
 And the answer depends on your scale, budget, and tolerance for risk.
 We'll break down every factor so you can make an informed decision.